 Calorie requirements during pregnancy vary from trimester to trimester, but after birth is when breastfeeding mommas want to know if they need to continue to keep their calorie count up.
-Breastfeeding is a demanding yet very rewarding job, and you certainly need to nourish your body.
-Enjoy additional nourishing calories to keep up not only to your milk supply, but also your energy levels.
+Breastfeeding is a demanding yet rewarding job, and you certainly need to nourish your body.
+Enjoy additional nourishing calories to keep up not only to your milk supply but also your energy levels.

 How Many Extra Calories do You Really Need while Breastfeeding?

 The thing about breastfeeding is that calorie requirement will vary from woman to woman.
 There isn’t a specific number you need to stick to.
 What it ultimately comes down to is your hunger cues, and these are important to listen to!